Vitalbka/cinema-project/README.md

 ___

 ## Opportunities depending on the role
-There are two roles plication:
+There are two roles application:
 - ADMIN
 - USER